nodejs/TSC/BasePolicies/Governance.md

 ### WG Membership

 WG seats are not time-limited.
 There is no fixed size of the WG.
-However, the expected target is between 6 and 12, to ensure adequate coverage of important areas of expertise, balanced with the ability to make decisions efficiently.

 There is no specific set of requirements or qualifications for WG membership beyond these rules.